-- The depreciation allowed or allowable for the property, including any expensed cost (such as section 179 deductions or the additional depreciation allowed or allowable for the property). - 2.
+- The depreciation allowed or allowable for the property, including any expensed cost (such as section 179 deductions) or the special depreciation allowance for the property. - 2.
 The result of the following: - a.
-The original unadjusted depreciable basis of the GAA (plus, for section 1245 property originally included in the GAA, any expensed cost), minus - The total gain previously recognized as ordinary income on the disposition of property from the GAA.
+The original unadjusted depreciable basis of the GAA (plus, for section 1245 property originally included in the GAA, any expensed cost), minus - b.
+The total gain previously recognized as ordinary income on the disposition of property from the GAA.